 By paying upfront, you will be avoiding the monthly payment charge and thus saving up money.
 So, if you can pay for your policy all at once, then do.

 As a student, to make this easier on your, you can plan your start/renewal date to fall in the summer months when you have the possibility of securing summer jobs and therefore more money to help your pay for your policy in full.

-It is perfectly understood that a student car insurance policy can be expensive to purchase while studying at university, but by applying the above tips, you stand a chance of reducing your insurance premium.
+It is perfectly understood that a student policy can be expensive to purchase while studying at university, but by applying the above tips, you stand a chance of reducing car insurance premiums.